 - Physical.
 Use starts again.
 Even a one-time physical lapse—usually a window of opportunity during when people think they won’t be caught—can cause emotional and mental relapses, leading to uncontrolled use.

 Relapse is not failure unless you just give up trying to fight your substance use disorder.
+It is important to wean off the drug properly; for example how to wean of Adderall may be different than quitting meth.
 Like quitting smoking, treating addiction often takes more than one attempt.
 Don’t quit quitting.
 If one method failed for you, you can supplement it or replace it with another.

 What Causes a Relapse?